General architecture

 Note:

-BLX might start in a dedicated mode without DPDK support if one of the following conditions is met.
+BLX might start without DPDK support if one of the following conditions is met.

 • BLX does not support the dedicated DPDK-compatible NIC ports.